Minhss2011333/Ticketbotss/replit.md

 - `/fee` - Display middleman fee options with interactive buttons
 - `/tagmm` - Explain what a middleman is (admin only)
 - `/activity` - Post middleman activity report with Discord user selection, MM limit, and file upload (middleman only)
+- `/tcmds` - Display list of all Tradeblox commands and their functions
 - `!apple` - Join development team with confirmation (assigns role ID: 1365778320951738599, public responses)
 - `!deletec` - Instantly delete current channel (admin only)

 ## Changelog
+- June 27, 2025: Added `/tcmds` command to display comprehensive list of all Tradeblox commands organized by category (ticket, admin, activity, special commands)
 - June 27, 2025: Changed `/apple` to `!apple` text command with public confirmation system - users get prompted to join development team with Yes/No buttons, Yes assigns role, No gives 2-hour timeout, all responses visible to everyone
 - June 27, 2025: Implemented PostgreSQL database integration to fix ticket persistence issues - tickets now maintain proper numbering sequence and data survives bot restarts, added MM limit field to `/activity` command
 - June 27, 2025: Fixed ticket timeout system (removed automatic deletion), added `/unclaim` command for middlemen to release claimed tickets, implemented channel permission restrictions so only the claimer can talk in claimed tickets, updated `/tagmm` responses to show publicly instead of privately, and added `/activity` command for middlemen to post activity reports with trade details and screenshots